The Beal Foundation

 Based on the foundation's stated evaluation criteria and 60+ years of grantmaking history, the following factors are critical for application success:

-Geographic Alignment: The foundation exclusively funds organizations serving the Midland, Texas area.
-Applications from organizations outside this geographic focus will not be considered.
+Geographic Alignment: The foundation exclusively funds organisations serving the Midland, Texas area.
+Applications from organisations outside this geographic focus will not be considered.

 Mission Alignment with Four Core Areas: Applications must clearly demonstrate how the project aligns with education, health, humanities, or welfare - the foundation's four explicit priority areas established by founders Keleen and Carlton Beal.

-Organizational Qualifications: The foundation evaluates three key organizational factors:
+Organisational Qualifications: The foundation evaluates three key organisational factors:

-- The organization's mission and how it serves the Midland community
+• The organisation's mission and how it serves the Midland community

-- The demonstrated need for the proposed project or program
+• The demonstrated need for the proposed project or programme

-- The organization's existing support base and financial sustainability
+• The organisation's existing support base and financial sustainability

-Historical Relationship: The foundation considers its historical relationship with applicant organizations.
-Since the foundation has funded 186 organizations over its history and makes 80-100 grants annually, many grants likely go to repeat grantees.
-New organizations should clearly articulate how they complement or fill gaps in the existing Midland nonprofit landscape.
+Historical Relationship: The foundation considers its historical relationship with applicant organisations.
+Since the foundation has funded 186 organisations over its history and makes 80-100 grants annually, many grants likely go to repeat grantees.
+New organisations should clearly articulate how they complement or fill gaps in the existing Midland nonprofit landscape.

 Clear Community Impact: Given the foundation's roots in the Beal family's commitment to "the betterment of Midland," applications should demonstrate tangible, measurable impact on the Midland community within one or more of the four priority areas.